mattfreed/ComputerVisionDumptruck/README.md

 Flash the servo arduino with the servo code and the motor arduino with the motor controller code.

+The servo code is a simple "sweep" code adjustment, where the servo will move to 1 position, then return to its original position.

+The motor controller code utilizes a library which allows the motors to run both forwards and backwards.
+This is necessary for moving backwards and turning.

-Flash the Pi with the supplied code for computer vision, this will tell the pi what is inside the dump bed, alonog with what servo to send information to.
+Flash the Pi with the supplied code for computer vision, this will tell the pi what is inside the dump bed, alonog with what arduino to send information to.

 ## Step 4: Watch!